“Extrapyramidal Symptoms (EPS): Causes & Management Guide”

 EPS refer to a group of symptoms that affect the motor control of individuals, often manifesting as involuntary movements, tremors, and muscle contractions.
 These symptoms arise from the extrapyramidal system, which is part of the brain that helps regulate body movement.

-Common Types of EPS
+Common Types of Extrapyramidal symptoms

 • Akathisia: Characterized by an inner sense of restlessness and a need to move.